Guide To Using FSC Trademarks On Your Packaging

 Landscape (outline)

-How to add FSC on packaging supplied by GWP
+How to add FSC symbols to your packaging

 Having selected an appropriate logo format that incorporates the correct and relevant information, the next step is to add the FSC branding to your packaging.

-Before getting started, please ask your account manager or sales contact for the relevant box layout(s) to allow you or your design team / agency to create the artwork.
+Before getting started, ensure you have the relevant box layout(s) so you or your design team or agency can create the artwork.

 Please also do not hesitate to get in touch should you have any difficulties in creating the necessary artwork files.

-Even if not using a logo, any text or strapline(s) that references the FSC and / or Forest Stewardship Council, must include the appropriate trademarks (e.g. a statement that says “This packaging is manufactured using FSC certified material”).
+Even if not using a logo, any text or straplines referencing the FSC and/or Forest Stewardship Council must include the appropriate trademarks (e.g., a statement that says, “This packaging is manufactured using FSC certified material”).

-As such, the ® symbol must be used on the first or most prominent use of the initials FSC and Forest Stewardship Council when on your packaging / boxes.
+As such, you must use the ® symbol on the first or most prominent use of the initials FSC and Forest Stewardship Council on your packaging.
 For example:

 FSC®